MFS4711/project1-practice/README.md

 ## User Stories

 ### Must-Have User Stories
-- **User Story 1:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized must-have features)
-**Guidance:** Draft the user stories during Phase 1: Ideation & Initial Setup and update them as you complete Phase 2: Must User Stories Implementation & Testing.
-Document each must-have feature here along with its acceptance criteria.
+- **User Story 1:** As a user, I can easily access resources related to various mental health topics So that I can learn about symptoms, treatment options, and coping strategies relevant to my needs.
+  **Acceptance Criteria:** Clear guidance to resources section, a webpage clearly outlined with the information in a structured format and clear links for support
+- **User Story 2:** As a user, I can be part of a supportive community So that I can feel less alone in my journey.
+  **Acceptance Criteria:** Encouragement for community events, both virtual and in-person

 ### Should-Have User Stories
-- **User Story 1:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized should-have features)
-**Guidance:** Document the secondary features that you aim to implement in Phase 3: Should User Stories Implementation & Any Advanced Features.
-Include clear acceptance criteria for each.
+- **User Story 1:** As a user, I can improve my mental wellness so that I can incorporate small, positive changes into my routine and stay motivated on my mental health journey.
+  **Acceptance Criteria:** An easy sign-up process for users, stress management techniques
+- **User Story 2:** As a user, I can view a calendar of local support group meetings and mental health events, So that I can find opportunities to connect with others and access in-person resources.
+  **Acceptance Criteria:** Filters to find events based on specific topics (e.g., anxiety, depression) or demographics (e.g., teens, parents), Details about each event, including a description, how to join, and contact information for organizers.

 ### Could-Have User Stories
-- **User Story 1:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include any could-have features considered for future enhancements)
-**Guidance:** Document any optional features that are nice to have but not essential.
+- **User Story 1:** As a user, I want personalized content recommendations based on my previous visits and interests, So that I can easily find relevant articles, resources, and tools that suit my needs.
+  **Acceptance Criteria:** A system that tracks user interactions and preferences to suggest tailored content, Regular updates to recommendations based on new content and user feedback.
+- **User Story 2:** As a user looking for coping strategies, I want an interactive tool that helps me identify and practice different coping skills, So that I can find effective ways to manage my stress and emotions in real time.
+  **Acceptance Criteria:** A user-friendly interface where users can select emotions or situations they’re facing.
+A variety of coping strategies presented, including mindfulness exercises, breathing techniques, and grounding activities.

 ## Design Decisions